SteveDaulton/column_print/README.md

 # column_print.py

-A collection of small utilities to aid printing data to a terminal window in columns.
+Utilities to aid printing data to a terminal window in columns.

-## Utilities:

-### ColumnPrinter
+## ColumnPrinter

 A context manager class to print successive print statements in columns.

 **Example Usage:**